Mausy5043/bluepy3/README.md

 Please be aware that this is not a beginners tool.
 Some experience with Linux CLI, Python3 and BT/BLE is expected.

-The package has been extensively tested on a Raspberry Pi 3 Model B+ (aarch64) with Debian GNU Linux 11 and Python 3.9.* AND with Debian GNU Linux 12 and Python 3.11.*. `bluepy3` requires Python v3.7 or higher to be installed, version 3.9 or higher is strongly advised.
+The package has been extensively tested on a Raspberry Pi 3 Model B+ (aarch64) with Debian GNU Linux 11 and Python 3.9.* AND with Debian GNU Linux 12 and Python 3.11.*.

+Development of this package is done in Python 3.9.
+The package is considered forwards compatible at least upto Python 3.11 and probably also beyond.
+Backwards compatibility is not guaranteed; if it works on Python 3.7 or before consider yourself lucky.
+[Python versions that are end-of-life](https://devguide.python.org/versions/) are not supported.

 The code needs an executable `bluepy3-helper` which is compiled from C source automatically if you use the recommended pip installation method (see below).
 Otherwise,